 CHAC provides computer labs, a variety of software directly related to the various programs, and general applications such as typing tutors and applications for word processing and spreadsheet/database.
 Students are prohibited from downloading or using any external software on CHAC computers, which are to be used only for school/program purposes.
-The lab also contains a reference library of various books/periodicals that students may sign out.

 In order to support the educational experience with materials commensurate with the level of education provided, and sufficient in quantity and scope to meet the educational objectives of the program, the school's learning resource system relies upon the electronic library resources provided by the Library Information Resources Network ("LIRN").